My recent research rabbit hole has been investigating what I would like to term the Small Group.

 Around a dozen members is the sweet spot of social motivation: small enough to know everyone, yet large enough that the group won’t collapse if one or two members’ enthusiasm wanes; small enough that you are not daunted by competing with the whole world, yet large enough that you still need to be on your toes to keep up.

-It is common for Small Groups to further enhance their motivational effects through clearly defined structures.
+It is common a Small Group to further enhance its motivational effects through clearly defined structures.
 Weekly meetings at the Junto Club, with a rota ensuring all members would give a talk, kept the intellectual bar at a certain level.
 Bloomsbury, meanwhile, split into a Thursday thinking group for writers, and a Friday idea and exhibition organisation group for artists.

 However, structure is by no means a necessity.
 Amongst technology-based groups in particular, there is a general dislike of anything too organised.
 Hackers do not like being told what to do.
 For example, the hacker group w00w00, whose membership contained the founders of both Napster and WhatsApp, stated on its homepage that “there are no “members”” while Homebrew met raggedly in carparks to trade parts.